-On February 28, 2025, the Governing Board approved the Governance Manual Review Committee's proposed edits to the Governance Manual, which included a revision to the Advisory Board recommendation process.
-Rather than the Advisory Board taking a formal vote, the process will conclude each cycle with a report facilitated by the Governing Board Liaison to the DTAB and up to two DTAB members.
-This report will summarize all the proposals under consideration and discussions that occurred at the Fall and Spring meetings.
+On February 28, 2025, the Board approved the Governance Manual Review Committee's proposed edits to the Governance Manual, which included a revision to the Advisory Board recommendation process.
+Rather than the Advisory Board taking a formal vote, the proposal cycle process will conclude with a report facilitated by the Board Liaison to the DTAB, accompanied by up to two DTAB members.
+This report will summarize all the proposals provided during that cycle and discussions that occurred at the Fall and Spring meetings.